Staggered long-range order for diluted quantum spin models

 \end{quantmain} The proof of this theorem is the content of Section \ref{sec quantproof}.
-For the technical estimates, we will restrict ourselves to the two-dimensional case $d=2$.
-The proof in higher dimensions employing the same methods is straigtforward but rather cumbersome.
-For $d=2$ we construct the function $\kappa_0$ explicitly.
+For the technical estimates, we are restricting ourselves to the two-dimensional case $d=2$.
+The proof of a similar claim for $d> 2$ (with other $\mu_0$ and $\kappa_0$ depending on $d$) employing the same methods is straightforward but rather cumbersome.

-Notice that the claim is true for any negative $\kappa$.
-This is not so surprising, negative $\kappa$ triggers antiferromagnetic staggered order at low temperatures.
+Notice that for $|\mu|<\mu_0$ we have $\kappa_0(\mu)>0$.
+It is not so surprising that that the claim is true for any negative $\kappa$---negative $\kappa$ should trigger antiferromagnetic staggered order at low temperatures.
 More interesting is the case, established by the theorem, when this happens for positive $\kappa$ where it is a demonstration of an effective entropic repulsion stemming from the quantum spin.